matias-ceau/scripts/docs/scripts/git_clone_by_author-repo.sh.md

 ### Dependencies

-- Git must be installed on the system.
+- `git`: Ensure Git is installed on your Arch Linux system.

 <a name="description" />